 Right at the Maine border, Exit 3 or Exit 2.
 Over 120 name-brand outlet stores: Nike, Coach, lululemon, Eddie Bauer, Crate and Barrel, Kittery Trading Post.
 Savings of 25 to 65 percent.
 Budget an hour if anyone in the car needs new sandals before the beach.

 Exit 25.
-Upscale coastal village, good for a lunch stop before the last stretch into Saco.
-Dock Square has solid restaurants.
-Goose Rocks Beach and Kennebunk Beach are both nearby if you want a preview of the Maine coast before you arrive.
+Upscale coastal village with good restaurants in Dock Square.
+Goose Rocks Beach and Kennebunk Beach are nearby if you want a preview of the Maine coast before you arrive.
+Good for a lunch stop before the last stretch into Saco.

 Parking at Old Orchard Beach